Legana/AMP_pub/06_case_studies.md

 analysis.
 This “bioassay guided fractionation” approach is time consuming and requires a large amount of starting material.
-An alternative, and more recent approach is to start by sequencing the transcriptome (or genome) of an organism and use in-silico analyses to identify a relatively small number of candidates.
-These candidate sequences are then used to synthesise peptides to allow testing of antibacterial activity. `ampir` is designed to fit into this latter type of pipeline as one of the in-silico steps.
-Recent successful examples demonstrating the overall principle of this technique include;
+An alternative, and more recent approach is to start by sequencing the transcriptome (or genome) of an organism and use *in silico* analyses to identify a relatively small number of candidates.
+These candidate sequences are then used to synthesise peptides to allow testing of antibacterial activity. `ampir` is designed to fit into this latter type of pipeline as one of the *in silico* steps.
+Recent successful examples demonstrating the overall principle of this technique include:

   - A study by [Kim et
     al 2016](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0155304)